lanecki-fo-pub/thesis-master/src/method.md

 In broad strokes, we merge simplices which share a nontransversal face into one multivector, to hide the unknown behaviour and complexity inside the multivectors.
 More concretely, we check the transversality of all faces of codimension one and construct an undirected graph $(T,\text{ntE})$, where the vertex set $T$ is the set of top dimensional simplices and two simplices are connected if they share a nontransversal face.
 If we consider this graph to be directed — every edge points in both directions — the set $\mathcal{C}$ of strongly connected components will form the basis for the construction of our multivector field.

-A transversal edge $e$ of a triangle $t$ is **inbound** to $t$ if the normal vector is aligned with the flow points towards the inside of $t$.
+A transversal edge $e$ of a triangle $t$ is **inbound** to $t$ if the normal vector aligned with the flow points towards the inside of $t$.
 If the triangle $t$ contains the infinity point $\omega$, a transversal edge is inbound if it is not inbound to the other triangle sharing this edge.

 A vertex $v$ of a triangle $t$ is **inbound** to $t$ if the vector $\psi(v)$ points towards the inside of $t$.
 We mark the infinity point $\omega$ as inbound to all triangles that contain it, it is clear from the following construction that it is harmless.
-If the triangle $t$ contains the infinity point $\omega$, a vertex, which is not the infinity point, is inbound if it is not inbound to any of the non-infinity containing triangles which contain it.
+If the triangle $t$ contains the infinity point $\omega$, a vertex, which is not the infinity point, is inbound if it is not inbound to any of the non-infinity-containing triangles which contain it.

 > More concretely, given a triangle $(v,w,u)$, a transversal edge $(v,w)$ is inbound if \begin{equation}\label{eq-edge}\sgn{(n(v,w)^\top\psi(v))}\cdot n(v,w)^\top((u-v)+(u-w))>0\end{equation} where $\sgn{}$ is the sign function.
 A vertex $v$ is inbound if both \begin{equation}\label{eq-vertex}\begin{aligned}\ort{(\ort{(w-v,u-v)}\cdot(w-v),\psi(v))}&>0\\\ort{(-\ort{(w-v,u-v)}\cdot(u-v),\psi(v))}&>0\end{aligned}\end{equation} where $\ort{(x,y)}$ is the orientation of vectors $x$ and $y$.
 These equations are visualised in Figure \ref{fig-eqs}.